rackerlabs/support-how-to/content/exchange/change-a-mailbox-password-for-microsoft-exchange.md

 Time needed: Approximately 10 minutes

-Tools required: Users need their current password / Administrators need [Cloud Office Control Panel](/how-to/cloud-office-support-terminology/#cloud-office-terminology) access
+Tools required: Users need their current mailbox password / Administrators need [Cloud Office Control Panel](https://cp.rackspace.com) access

 For more information about prerequisite terminology, see Cloud Office support terminology.

 #### Reset your password from the User Control Panel

 1. Log into the [User Control Panel](https://cp.rackspace.com/usercp/Login) with your email address and current password.